HirotakaDango/music-player/README.md

 - 🏢 **Admin Panel**: Admin can verify/un-verify user accounts, view user stats, and manage verification for uploads.
 - 🎶 **Playlists**: Create, manage, and reorder custom playlists for your favorite tracks.
 - 🔄 **Drag-and-drop Ordering**: Reorder favorites and playlist songs by dragging.
+- 🔗 **Shareable Views**: Share direct links to songs, albums, artists, and playlists with others.
+- 🗂️ **Infinite Scroll and Pagination**: Large libraries load smoothly with infinite scroll support.

 ## Demo